helmii18/Zeus-Banking-Trojan/README.md

 This analysis demonstrates the presence of Zeus Banking Trojan through memory analysis, process investigation, and artifact dumping for further correlation with known malware databases.

+# Zeus Malware Detection YARA Rule
+## Overview
+Rule Name: Zeus_Advanced

+Technical Details
+Rule Structure
+The YARA rule is composed of several key components that work together to identify potential Zeus malware variants:
+Magic Byte Detection
+yaraCopy$PE_magic_byte = "MZ" ascii
+Verifies that the target is a valid Windows Portable Executable (PE) file by checking for the MZ header at offset 0.
+Detection Strings
+The rule looks for the following indicators:

+Suspicious File Names
+yaraCopy$file_name = "invoice_2318362983713_823931342io.pdf.exe" ascii
+Targets executables masquerading as PDF documents, a common social engineering tactic.
+Malicious Function Names
+yaraCopy$function_name = "CellrotoCrudUntohighCols" ascii
+Identifies specific function names associated with Zeus variants.
+Binary Patterns
+yaraCopy$hex_string = {43 61 6D 65 56 61 6C 65 57 61 75 6C 65 72}
+Matches specific byte sequences found in Zeus malware.
+Network Indicators
+yaraCopy$C2_domain = "zeus-malicious-domain.com" ascii
+Detects known Command & Control (C2) domain patterns.
+Process Artifacts
+yaraCopy$mutex_name = "Global\\ZeusMutex" ascii
+Identifies mutex names used by Zeus for process management.
+## API Usage
+yaraCopy$malicious_API = "InternetOpenA" ascii
+Detects potentially malicious Windows API calls commonly used by Zeus.

+## Condition Logic
+yaraCopycondition:
+    $PE_magic_byte at 0 and
+    ($file_name or $function_name or $hex_string or $C2_domain or $mutex_name or $malicious_API)
+The rule triggers when:

+The file is a valid PE file (MZ header at offset 0) AND at least one of the defined indicators is present

+## Usage
+Basic Scanning
+To scan a specific file with this rule: bashCopyyara Zeus_Advanced.yar /path/to/suspicious/file Example bashCopyyara Zeus_Advanced.yar invoice_2318362983713_823931342io.pdf.exe Detection Strategy
+This rule implements a multi-faceted detection approach:

+## Validates file format (PE structure)
+Checks for social engineering indicators in filenames Searches for known malicious code patterns
+Identifies network communication attempts
+Detects process manipulation techniques
+Monitors suspicious API usage

+## Notes

+The rule is designed to be flexible, allowing for detection even if only some indicators are present False positives may occur with legitimate files using similar API calls Regular updates to C2 domains and file patterns are recommended Consider this rule as part of a broader detection strategy

+## Contributing
+To enhance this rule, consider:

+Adding new Zeus variant signatures
+Updating C2 domain patterns
+Including additional API call patterns
+Improving condition logic for better accuracy